 When life gets a little rough around the edges, a comforting dose of warm chocolate just might make everything feel better again.
+Here are some of our favorites.

 You don't have to have banana bread in the house to make this cozy spoonable dessert.